 There have been disputes, however, that it doesn’t actually hydrate for 24 hours or heal cracked skin.

 This is a good moisturizer for all skin types, but especially skin with issues such as irritation, roughness, tightness, dryness, or a weakened skin barrier.

 Main ingredient: water, glycerin, caprylic/capric triglyceride, dunflower seed oil, pentylene glycol, shea butter, cetearyl alcohol, sorbitol, behenyl alcohol, glyceryl stearate, cyclopentasiloxane, tocopheryl acetate (vitamin E), hydroxypalmitoyl sphinganine (ceramide), niacinamide (vitamin B3), allantoin, panthenol (vitamin B5), arginine, disodium ethylene dicocamide PEG-15 disulfate, glyceryl stearate citrate, sodium PCA, ceteareth-20, sodium polyacrylate, caprylyl glycol, citric acid, dimethiconol, disodium EDTA, sodium hyaluronate, cetyl alcohol

 Key ingredient: niacinamide, vitamin E, glycerin, hydroxypalmitoyl sphinganine (ceramide), arginine, sodium PCA, sodium hyaluronate, allantoin and vitamin B5)

-If you regularly get tattoos, or you’re considering getting a new tattoo then consider buying a bottle of Lubriderm’s daily moisture lotion to help with your tattoo aftercare.
+If you regularly get tattoos, or you’re considering getting one then consider buying a bottle of Lubriderm’s daily moisture lotion to help with your tattoo aftercare.

 Not only will this Lubriderm lotion keep your skin hydrated, but it can also keep your tattoo design intact and help minimize minor skin irritations and allergic reactions.